 4 ways to organize and manage your account(s)

-With hierarchies available in open beta, there are now four different ways you can access and manage your account.
+With hierarchies available, there are now four different ways you can access and manage your account.
 These aren’t mutually exclusive and won’t conflict with each other:

 The Direct managers tab, showing multiple managers on one account.